 When you make a change in your life or business it is important to make sure you are changing for the sake of improvement or growth rather than just changing for the sake of change.
 Chris and Tal talk about getting comfortable with change and consistently pushing your comfort zone.

 Go to LifterLMS.com to find out more about how you can use LifterLMS to build your own online courses and membership sites.
+If you like this episode of LMScast, you can browse more episodes here.
 Subscribe to our newsletter for updates, developments, and future episodes of LMScast.
 Thank you for joining us!

 Chris: Hello, and welcome back to another episode of LMScast. my name is Chris Badgett, and I am joined by a special guest Tal Gur.
 He is an author, he is an online business builder, and he is an all round interesting guy with a lot of interesting experience to share.
 He has a book called Fully Lived, you can find that at fullylived.com, he also has another book he has written called One Year To Freedom, you can find that over at oneyeartofreedom.com.
 Tal, thanks for coming on the show.